- Get Stackato

 Importantly, the old code is not replaced, but remains part of the system, and is kept running.
 If, as is often the case, the widespread introduction of the new feature results in unforeseen consequences, the feature flag can be toggled off, and the old version is instantly used instead.

 Such a strategy requires sophisticated mechanisms for managing the routing and versioning based on the feature flags and this isn't yet generally available in today's PaaS offerings.
 Thus some investment in home-built tooling is required.
 NetFlix has obviously made this investment, to great success.

 The Microservices meetup was rich with content, and here I've barely scratched the surface of the helpful information that was provided.

 Title image courtesy of Shadowgate on Flickr under Creative Commons License.

-If you would like to learn more about microservices and PaaS, watch the recording of the webinar I did with Phil Whelan called Microservices Not Monoliths: Using PaaS to Enable a Microservices Architecture
+If you would like to learn more about microservices and PaaS, watch the recording of the webinar I did with Phil Whelan called Get Started with Microservices and PaaS

 This is Part IV of the ever-expanding "Microservices and PaaS" blog series covering the rapidly evolving use of microservices in modern cloud software projects.
 Parts I and II introduced microservices concepts and discussed patterns and practices being spearheaded by microservices pioneers, notably Netflix, who were represented at a recent microservices meetup that was the genesis of this series.